Dyslexia-friendly quality mark

-There are benefits for both learners and trainers, and TEOs.
-Apart from providing organisations with the opportunity to improve the quality of their provision for learners with dyslexia, the Dyslexia Friendly Quality Mark is a vehicle to improve enrolments and effectively promote their organisation, to this important group (which represents up to 10% of our adult population).
+There are benefits for both learners, educators and TEOs.
+Apart from providing organisations with the opportunity to improve the quality of their provision for learners with dyslexia, the Dyslexia-Friendly Quality Mark is a vehicle to improve enrolments, and effectively promote the organisation to this important group (which represents up to 10% of our adult population).

-Having the DFQM will be a signifier of a TEOs status as a follower of best practice in provision to learners with dyslexia.
+Having the DFQM will be a signifier of a TEO's status as a follower of best practice in meeting the needs of learners with dyslexia.